Post Summary: Things To Do In London In Winter (And Exactly Where They Are)

 Yes, we know.
 This is one of the more touristy things to do in London.

 But in the wintertime in London, you pretty much have the entire Tower of London to yourself!
+This time of year, you can roam around and explore one of the most famous English landmarks at your own pace.
 We came early to beat the line – turns out we were the ONLY ones in line!

 Here at the Tower you can explore the armory, see the Crown Jewels, and hear shocking and gruesome stories from the past.